 The College of Physicians and Surgeons of Nova Scotia (the “College”) is committed to maintaining the confidentiality and security of personal information.
 We are responsible for all personal information that is entrusted to us.

-The College stores and maintains personal information according to the ten principles of the Canadian Standards Association Model Code for the Protection of Personal Information (the “CSA Model Code”).
+The College stores and maintains personal information according to the ten principles of the Personal Information Protection and Electronic Documents Act (PIPEDA).

 What is Personal Information?

 Personal information is information about an “identifiable” individual, which includes names, addresses, telephone numbers, e-mail addresses, credit card information, or other contact information and personally identifiable data, date of birth, social insurance number, age, marital and financial status, race, national or ethnic origin, and religion.
 It also includes opinions about that individual.

 The ten principles of the CSA Model Code as applied by the College

 The College is accountable for all personal information under its control, including information which it may transfer to a third party.
 The College collects, uses and discloses information in accordance with its obligations under the Nova Scotia Medical Act and PIPEDA.
 Staff are trained in standards and guidelines with respect to privacy and confidentiality.

 To fulfill this purpose, the College has designated an individual as a Privacy Officer who is responsible for everyday operation and control of personal information as well as the College’s compliance with this Statement.